Brendan Cowell

-Brendan Cowell is an Australian actor, playwright, and director.
+Brendan Cowell is an Australian actor and writer.
+He is known for starring in the 2024 television series Plum, which he adapted for television from his 2021 novel of the same name.

 Early life and education

-Cowell was born in Sydney and grew up in the beachside suburb of Cronulla.
+Brendan Cowell was born in Sydney and grew up in the beachside suburb of Cronulla.
 He credits his mother and high school drama teacher with encouraging him to explore his creative side.

 He attended Charles Sturt University in Bathurst to complete a Bachelor of Arts in Theatre/Media.

 Career

 Stage

 Cowell won the Patrick White Playwrights' Award for his third play, Bed along with a collection of other awards.
 His play Ruben Guthrie showed at the Belvoir St Theatre in 2009 to sell-out houses.
 It had a new production at La Boite Theatre in 2011, starring Gyton Grantley and directed by David Berthold.

 He won some acclaim for his portrayal of the title role in Bell Shakespeare's 2008 Production of Hamlet and acted in Sydney Theatre Company's production of True West, directed by Philip Seymour Hoffman, in 2010.

 The Sublime (Melbourne Theatre Company) was shortlisted for the Nick Enright Prize for Playwriting in the New South Wales Premier's Literary Awards 2015.

 His play Happy New was performed in London in 2013, starring Joel Samuels, Lisa Dillon and William Troughton.
 It had previously premiered in Australia.

 In 2017 he starred as Galileo Galilei in the Young Vic's production of Bertholt Brecht's Life of Galileo.